 Trail mix is the easiest shelf-stable snack that can hit all the right notes: sweet and salty, plus a great macro and micro-nutrient nutritional profile for a busy athlete.
 Even better, it can be easily stored, transported, and eaten anywhere.

 Here are a few of our favorite ingredients to include to maximize satiety and taste:

-- Protein/Fat: Nuts and seeds are your best friends for protein and fat, and will help you feel full for longer.
+- Protein/Fat: Nuts and seeds are a great source of healthful fats and offer a few grams of protein per serving as well.
 Walnuts, cashews, hazelnuts, pistachios, sunflower seeds, pumpkin seeds, peanuts, and almonds are all great options here.
 The more varieties you include, the better, since each nut and seed has a slightly different micronutrient profile.

 - Carbohydrate: Depending on what you prefer, add carb-based options like raisins, dried goji berries, dried cranberries, banana chips, chocolate chips, Chex mix, and pretzels.
 You don’t need to add M&Ms to make a trail mix that contains carbs, though there’s nothing wrong with sprinkling a few in!

 2. Granola Bars (done right)

 Granola bars are obviously the easiest shelf-stable and locker-friendly go-to, but be careful when choosing one.
 Some granola bars actually have more sugar than a candy bar!
 Kristen Ziesmer, a registered dietitian, suggests checking the nutrition facts label and looking for granola bars that have less than 10 grams of ADDED sugar (listed below the total carbohydrate/sugar count on the label).
 This will help you avoid bars that are packed with cane sugar and high fructose corn syrup, while still containing plenty of carbohydrates like oats and dried fruit for energy.
 Carbohydrates are never your enemy!